 The quintessential English getaway, Windermere is the largest lake in England and the best-known in the Lake District.
 Explore it all from one of the area’s best hotels.

-With its mountain peaks, lakes and pretty villages, the Lake District is truly picture-perfect.
-Windermere is the largest natural lake in England at 10.5 miles long and was frequented by Beatrix Potter, who spent much of her time in the area writing her now famous children’s books.
-With plenty of stunning walks and charming pubs to enjoy, you’ll probably want to book a long trip to one of our nine favourite hotels in Windermere, Lake District.
+With its mountain peaks, placid lakes and pretty villages, the Lake District is picture-perfect.
+At 10.5 miles (17km) long, Windermere is the largest natural lake in England, and it’s easy to see why the setting inspired Beatrix Potter, who spent much of her time in the area writing her famous children’s books.
+With plenty of stunning walks and charming pubs to enjoy, you’ll be loath to leave this captivating area of the country – especially after a stay at one of the best hotels in Windermere.

-The Manor was originally built in 1850, and was home to the artist Hubert Coutts and his wife Mary.
-The hotel retains much the 19th-century building’s original charm including the timbered ceiling, Victorian fireplace and stained glass windows.
+The Manor was originally built in 1850 and was home to the artist Hubert Coutts and his wife Mary.
+The hotel retains much of the 19th-century building’s original charm, including the timbered ceiling, Victorian fireplace and stained-glass windows.
 Add to that modern touches in each of the 35 bedrooms, a swimming pool and restaurant, and you have a hotel well worth considering for your visit.
-An added bonus?
-All the bedrooms have at least a partial view of Windermere.
+An added bonus: all the bedrooms have at least a partial view of Windermere.

 The Lamplighter’s restaurant attracts a crowd from far and wide thanks to its outstanding Sunday lunch, especially the famed Yorkshire puddings.
-If you’re too stuffed to move after indulging, check into one of the 15 guestrooms; they’re simple, but comfortable, and the best part?
-You get to wake up to their delicious breakfast.
+If you’re too stuffed to move after indulging, check into one of the 15 guestrooms – they’re simple but comfortable.
+And the best part?
+You get to wake up to a delicious breakfast.
 More eggs, anyone?